 Add the following spices: nutmeg, mace, allspice and cloves, half a teaspoonful of each, one large cupful of raisins, seeded, and half a cupful of finely cut or chopped citron, dredge the raisins with flour, using some of which you have already sifted, not using more than four and a half cups in all.

 As a young girl, my Grandma McIlmoyle immigrated with her family from England to Canada in 1887.
-They built their homestead on the bleak Alberta prairie, and Old Country desserts such as the ones featured on this page served to brighten their solitude and remind them of their former home in Sheffield.
+They built their homestead on the bleak Alberta prairie before moving to Calgary, and Old Country desserts such as the ones featured on this page served to remind them of their former home in Sheffield.

-Now, thanks to these old fashioned British dessert recipes, you can taste the delicious Victorian Era desserts that Grandma once enjoyed.
+Now, thanks to these traditional British dessert recipes, you can taste the delicious Victorian Era desserts that Grandma once enjoyed.
 Get ready to enjoy a real treat.
 You'll appreciate the delicious, traditional taste of these classic dishes.

-We enjoyed delicious English meals of steak and kidney pie, fish and chips, and for dessert, the quintessential sticky toffee pudding for which there's a British dessert recipe above.
+We enjoyed delicious English meals of steak and kidney pie, fish and chips, and for dessert, the quintessentially British sticky toffee pudding.
+It's a traditional British dessert recipe that you must simply try to discover how good it really is!

 The Three Tuns was originally built in 1698 as a Dower House for the Bell family, Lords of the Manor of Thirsk, and it was sold and converted to a coaching inn around 1740.